tanqhao/currencyFS/README.md

 base - the base currency code
 symbols - what currencies to compare with (eg. symbols=USD,AUD ) date - the date to query (eg date=2021-04-03)

+use "npm test" to run the tests for the API endpoints